2016 Cardiovascular Symposium

 Tom Brandt, MD is a Cardiologist certified by the American Board of Internal Medicine in Cardiovascular Disease and works for Physicians Clinic, Inc.

-Neika Coughlin, APRN-C, is a nurse practitioner with Heart Consultants, PC.
+Neika Coughlin, APRN-C, is a nurse practitioner with Methodist Physicians Clinic Heart Consultants.

-Matthew Latacha, MD, FHRS is a Cardiologist certified by the American Board of Internal Medicine in Cardiovascular Disease and Cardiac Electrophysiology and works for Heart Consultants, PC.
+Matthew Latacha, MD, FHRS is a Cardiologist certified by the American Board of Internal Medicine in Cardiovascular Disease and Cardiac Electrophysiology and works for Methodist Physicians Clinic Heart Consultants.

-Jeffrey Mahoney, MD, is a Cardiologist certified by the American Board of Internal Medicine in Cardiovascular Disease and Cardiac Electrophysiology and works for or Heart Consultants, PC.
+Jeffrey Mahoney, MD, is a Cardiologist certified by the American Board of Internal Medicine in Cardiovascular Disease and Cardiac Electrophysiology and works for Methodist Physicians Clinic Heart Consultants.

 Nicole Meyers, MSN, RN-BC, CVN is the Clinical Nurse Educator for Cardiac Cath, Electrophysiology, Diagnostic Services, and Interventional Radiology Labs at Nebraska Methodist Hospital.